Skip to main content

 The color of salmon is more than just a visual detail.
 It reveals a great deal about the fish’s life, from the waters it came from to the food it consumed.
-The hues of salmon, ranging from pale pink to deep red, are directly tied to its origin and diet.
+The hues of salmon, ranging from pale pink to deep red, are directly tied to their origin and diet.
 For anyone who values quality in seafood, these colors are important indicators that help guide purchasing decisions.

 By understanding the different colors of salmon, you can better appreciate the link between authenticity, quality, and taste.
 At Tonnino, we believe that color reflects integrity.
 Our premium wild-caught salmon fillets retain their natural shades, preserved in oils and herbs to highlight the authentic character of the fish.